khannoussi-malek/the-discoverer/docs/README.md

 ---

-### Use Case 3: "I want to integrate The Discoverer into my application"
+### Use Case 3: "I want to integrate Navo into my application"

 **Path:**
 1. Choose your SDK: